Fresh Fun Flavor

 Home » Recipes

-This recipe was inspired by one my mom used to make about twenty years ago that included Stove Top Stuffing mix, eggs, Parmesan cheese, and similar spices.
-I've since given it a plantastic overhaul and the result is quite tasty and much healthier!
+This crispy baked spinach ball appetizer recipe was inspired by one my mom used to make that included Stove Top Stuffing, eggs, parmesan cheese, and similar spices.
+I've since given it a plant based overhaul to create this delicious vegan version and the result is super tasty and much healthier!
+Perfect for holidays, game days, or any moment that calls for a warm, pop-in-your-mouth snack that everyone keeps circling back to.

 Jump to:

-• ⭐ Why you'll love these Spinach Balls
+• 💗 Why you'll love these Vegan Baked Spinach Balls

 • 🍽 Equipment